pgmorales76/reading_notes_201/reading_notes_201_class_3.md

 ## Why This Topic Matters

 ### Lists are important because they're used all the time.
-Knowing which type of list element to use in a particular context gives your code a professional appearance.
+Knowing which type of list element to use in a particular context gives your code a professional appearance

 ### In order to create complex layouts in CSS, you need to understand the box model and its effects on HTML elements